pgujjeti/go-distr-ep/README.md

 # go-distr-ep
 This project provides a distributed event processor framework for golang.
+This framework would be useful for cases where you need to process events sequentially, for a given key.

-It uses redis for persisting the events and distributing them among the participating nodes.
+go-distr-ep uses redis for persisting events (fault-tolerance) and for distributing them among the participating nodes.

 ## Features
-- Submit events to be processed
+- Events to be processed, for a given key
-- Framework guarantees events are processed in order, for a given key
+- Events are processed in order, for a given key
-- Events for a given key are processed sequentially (not concurrently)
+- Events for a given key are processed sequentially (i.e. not concurrently)
 - Events can be scheduled to be executed after a delay
+- Events are persisted to redis, for fault-tolerance

+## Dependencies
+- go-redis/v8
+- redislock

 ## Example
 ```go